Online marketing specialist: the power of senior expertise

 3. Continuous learning and certifications

-How to choose the right partner in 2025
+How to choose the right partner in 2026

-Specialization over generalism
+Specialisation over generalism

 Data-driven approach is non-negotiable

-Ask for concrete cases, benchmarks, and reporting methods.
+Ask for concrete cases, benchmarks and reporting methods.
 Transparency in performance marketing is essential for long-term partnerships.

-AI-readiness as differentiator
+AI readiness as differentiator

 ROI calculation: when does expertise pay off?

-Expertise increases average ROAS by 35-50%
+- Expertise increases average ROAS by 35-50%

-Time savings for entrepreneur: 15-20 hours per week
+- Time savings for entrepreneur: 15-20 hours per week

-Faster scaling through proven frameworks
+- Faster scaling through proven frameworks

-Risk reduction during platform changes
+- Risk reduction at platform changes

-The future: marketing is becoming even more specialized
+The future: marketing becomes even more specialist

 Practical implementation: the first steps